IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 ### Results
 Wikipedia is a multilingual open-collaborative online encyclopedia, and as of 27 November 2020, there are 6,197,347 articles in the English Wikipedia.
 Given that Wikipedia data sets are too large and complex to deal with, it is vital to have a structured data to provide accurate analysis.
 Using different MapReduce algorithm implemented in Java, we were able to derive structured data and make inferences.

-Below are the graphs constructed and analysis inferred from the results of MapReduce programs.
+Below are the constructed graphs and analysis inferred from the results of MapReduce programs that can be accessed in /src/main folder.

 #### Covid Related Wikipedia Articles

+From the list of articles in Wikipedia dump files, WikipediaCrawler.java was used to acquire articles that are relevant to Covid.
+Presented is the graph for Total Views of Covid Related Articles per day.

 ![Line Chart][linechart]

+![Line Chart][covidtrend]